Empirical Bayes learning from selectively reported confidence intervals: Core ideas from prior work

-Given the three ingredients above, IW develop confidence intervals called $F$-Localization intervals with finite-sample simultaneous coverage and shorter intervals with distribution-uniform asymptotic pointwise coverage called AMARI (Affine Minimax Anderson–Rubin Intervals).
-Earlier work has addressed uncertainty quantification for specific combinations of likelihood, prior class, and estimand (see \citet{ignatiadis2022confidence} for an overview), but IW provide a unified approach that applies broadly.
-The statistical difficulty of the underlying problems---reflected in their minimax rates---depends on all three ingredients and can range from nearly parametric to severely ill-posed deconvolution, or even partial identification where consistent estimation is impossible.
+Given the three ingredients above, IW develop confidence intervals called $F$-Localization intervals with finite-sample simultaneous coverage and shorter intervals with asymptotic pointwise coverage called AMARI (Affine Minimax Anderson–Rubin Intervals).
+Earlier work has addressed inference in EB for specific combinations of likelihood, prior class, and estimand (see \citet{ignatiadis2022confidence} for an overview), but IW provide a unified approach that applies broadly.
+The statistical difficulty of the underlying problems---reflected in their minimax rates---depends on all three ingredients and can range from nearly parametric to ill-posed deconvolution, or even partial identification.
 This heterogeneity makes it challenging for generic approaches such as the bootstrap to perform reliably across settings.
-As we will explain further below, this generality is what makes the methods of IW attractive for our purposes.
+As we explain further below, this generality makes the methods of IW an attractive starting point for our purposes.
 However, the methods of IW do not account for publication bias; we show how to extend IW's framework to the selective setting.

-Large-scale modeling based on collections of published studies has also been pursued in other disciplines---for example, in ecology and evolution \citep{yang2024largescale} and in oncology trials \citep{Sherry2025oncology}---where the confidence interval framework of IW has been applied.
-However, these inference tools have not been used in a selective, truncated setting.
-In Section~\ref{sec:methodology}, we show how to adapt IW's framework to the selective setting.